watson-developer-cloud/assistant-demo/CONTRIBUTING.md

 ## Reporting a bug

-If you encounter a bug with this application, you can post an issue with the `bug` label in this repository.
-Please fill out the issue template and include as much detail as you can about the nature of the bug.
+If you encounter an issue with the Node.js library, you are welcome to submit a bug report.
+Before that, please search for similar issues.
+It's possible somebody has already encountered this issue.